 “No!
 If you call that doctor I’ll touch you!
 And whatever I had will spread to you!
 Get out of here and get my case!”

 And for a month that’s how things went.
 The boy would go to school and afterwards there would be money on the table for Mikey’s nightly case.
 The house started to stink for Mikey wasn’t what you would call a clean soul.

 Mikey never left his bedroom.
 He always slipped the money for his beer under the door.
-Sometimes at night the boy could here his Dad laugh like a loon.
+Sometimes at night, the boy could hear his Dad laugh like a loon.
 Or he would cry until the TV went on too loud.

 “Jimmy?!
-Its Sam Johnson and Mike Davis we have you’re beer!”
+It’s Sam Johnson and Mike Davis.
+We have your beer!”

 Sam sighed and said, “Let’s end this Jimmy.”